• Skip to primary navigation

 One of the final nannyberry variations: with creme anglaise, butternuts, apples and persimmon.

-If there’s a recipe that calls specifically for gooseberries, chokecherries, honeyberries, nannyberries, paw paws, aronia, or other off-the beaten-path fruit, I have to try it.
-As for the nannyberries, the fruit pulp itself has the consistency of banana a bit after cooking and straining, with a rich, dark overtones of ripe raisin, and, like apples, it needs no added pectin to make a thick jam or puree.
-Besides the basic fruit puree with it’s apple-buttery consistency though, it was hard to find derivative recipes using it.
+Nannyberry pulp has the consistency of banana after cooking and straining.
+It has rich, dark overtones of ripe raisin, and, like apples.
+It needs no added pectin to make a thick jam or puree.
+Besides the basic fruit puree with it's consistency of apple butter it was hard to find derivative recipes using it.

 Nannyberry-Maple Pudding Recipe